Healthcare Workers: Preventing Hepatitis B & C

 Choose to be vaccinated

 The hepatitis B vaccine protects you against HBV.
-(The vaccine does NOT protect you from HCV.
-There is no vaccine for hepatitis C.) The hepatitis B vaccine vaccine is often given in a series of 3 injections over a period of 6 months.
-You must get all 3 injections to be protected.
-A 2-dose hepatitis B vaccine is now available.
+(The vaccine does not protect you from HCV.
+There is no vaccine for hepatitis C.) There are 3 vaccines available for hepatitis B, given as shots.
+Depending on the vaccine, 2 to 3 doses are given.
+You must get all shots to best ensure protection.

 Immediately wash any part of your body that comes into direct contact with blood or other body fluids.

 Report any exposure to your supervisor right away.
 You’ll be advised about proper follow-up.
-Even if you’ve received the HBV vaccine, you may need a booster shot and other medical attention.
+Even if you’ve received the HBV vaccine, you may need a booster shot and other medical care.